Explain how trademarks and service marks are used.

 Marks are visual cues for consumers.
 They let us know who makes a product or provides a service.
 When a mark becomes synonymous with quality, it becomes a valuable business asset to its owner.

-Trademark law is a fascinating subject for many people, in part because most everybody in our society understands and appreciates the power of popular trademarks, such as Lexus, Pokemon, Safeway, and Yahoo!
-Trademarks are
+Trademark law is a fascinating subject for many people, in part because most everybody in our society understands and appreciates the power of popular trademarks, such as Chrysler, IBM, Subway, and Microsoft.

 In the next lesson, you will learn how to register a trademark.